bdusell/jitsu-app/README.md

   not straightforward to actually erase the `.php`-style URLs.
 * It makes the layout of the project's source code visible to outsiders, which may not be desirable.
-* There are many other interesting properties of a requests besides its URL which might inform routing, such as its method or its `Accept` header.
+* There are many other interesting properties of a request besides its URL which might inform routing, such as its method or its `Accept` header.

 This package implements an alternative routing mechanism which can be used in